DeloitteDigitalUK/kubernetes-training/README.md

-# Kubernetes 101 Training
+# Kubernetes Training

-Materials for Kubernetes 101 training course.
+Materials for Kubernetes 101 and 201 training courses.

-### Details

-* *Title:* Platform Engineer practitioner training – Kubernetes 101
-* *Delivered by:* Pete Cornish

 See the [documentation](docs) or the [examples](examples).